 Breast cancer and genetics

-If one of your female relatives has had disease, you will have an increased risk of developing it.
+If one of your female relatives has had the disease, you will have an increased risk of developing it.
 This includes your mother, grandmother, sister, or girl.
 If you do not have a family background of breast cancer disease, you can in any case promote a malignant tumor in the chest.
-Truth be told, most women who adopt this disease do not have a family background to the infection.
+Truth be told, most women who adopt this disease do not have a family background in the infection.

 Medications and treatments for breast cancer